 This was changed after the Norman Invasion to the deodand, derived from the Latin phrase deo dandum meaning "to be given to God."
 A deodand was a thing forfeited to God and made ownerless because it had caused someone's death.
 If a tree or haystack fell on someone and killed them, then that thing was made deodand and was sold to the royal crown which would then apply the profits to a pious cause.
 Of course this "pious cause" would often be the crown itself.
 The practical reality was that a jury would decide that the deadly animal or object had a certain value, and its owner had to pay a fine equal to that value.
 The American Supreme Court Justice Oliver Wendell Holmes wrote of this legal tradition in 1881: "If a man fell from a tree, the tree was deodand.
 If he drowned in a well, the well was to be filled up."

 The deodand legal model was commonly used through the 13th century in England, and continued at decreasing frequency through the 16th and 17th centuries.
 The spectacular multi-fatality accidents made possible by early railroad operations led to the Fatal Accidents Act of 1846 and the Deodands Act of 1846, the second of which formally abolished the deodand mechanism.

 The subtitle of a book about Adolf Eichmann coined the phrase "The banality of evil".
 Hitler caused the deaths of millions of people.
 But his possessions weren't made abstractly ownerless deodands, relics of his evil; they became very mundane objects.
 Deck planking, flagpoles, a garage toilet, some small windows, collections of brass screws, and other useful odds and ends.
 Megalomaniacs deserve to be disregarded.
 To the residents of Florence, Hitler is no one special.

-He's just the psychopath who used to own the toilet at the garage.
+He's just the psychopath who used to own the toilet that ended up at the garage.